HiT-JEPA: A Hierarchical Self-supervised Trajectory Embedding Framework for Similarity Computation: Methodology

 where $\sigma$ is a learnable scale factor weighting the importance of $A^{(l)}$.
 Attention coefficient $A{'}^{(l)}$ from the context encoders follows an identical procedure.
-This way, the coarse, global insights guide the fine‐grained feature extraction in the next layer to focus on the most semantically important trajectory segments.
-This alignment sharpens local feature extraction so it stays consistent with the overall context.
+Global insights guide next-layer feature extraction to focus on semantically important segments.
+This alignment sharpens local feature extraction, ensuring consistency with the overall context. \looseness -1

 \textbf{Loss function.} After obtaining the predicted representation $\widetilde{S}{'}^{(l)}(i)$ and the $i$-th target representation $S^{(l)}(i)$ at level $l$, we apply $\mathrm{SmoothL1}$ to calculate the loss $\mathcal{L}^{(l)}$ between them: